 The world is already 1.35 degrees Fahrenheit warmer than before the Industrial Revolution.

-Climate Interactive, a research outfit, reckons that if greenhouse emissions continue on their present course, temperatures could rise by 8 degrees Fahrenheit by 2100, and that would bring up the sea level by more than three feet by the century’s end.
+Climate Interactive, a research outfit, reckons that if greenhouse emissions continue on their present course, temperatures could rise by 8 Fahrenheit by 2100, and that would bring up the sea level by more than three feet by the century’s end.

 Worse, if we burned all the world’s deposits of coal, oil, and natural gas, the temperature would go up enough to melt the entire ice sheet covering Antarctica, driving the level of the sea up by more than 160 feet, according to a paper, published in Science Advances.